 Once someone has been identified, qualified, cultivated and taken to the point of readiness to be asked, the philanthropic opportunity should almost sell itself.
 At that point, almost anyone associated with your organization can ask.
 Your executive director.
 Your director of development.
 Your major gifts officer.
 Your board chair.
 Your development committee member.
 Any passionate, committed, comfortable volunteer.
 In fact, I try very hard not to assign a board member to make an ask that’s unlikely to be successful.
 Because, with success, comes comfort.
 And future willingness to ask.

 Board members who agree to facilitate the ask fulfill a supremely important role!

 So… today we’re going to look more closely at specific ways board members can facilitate getting to the point of readiness to make a philanthropic ask.

 The best way model I’ve found is Kay Sprinkel Grace’s AAA Fundraising.
 She breaks a board member’s role down into three categories: Advocates, Ambassadors and Askers.
 I consider them three hats board members can wear.
 They can’t wear none of them.
 Ideally, you’ll help them get to the point where they’ll want to wear all three.

 Every board member must support your organization’s fundraising.
 It’s part and parcel of their responsibility as a board member.
-If all they do is establish plans, budgets, programs and policies —without taking on responsibility to assure finances are in place to see those governance decisions through to fruition – then they’re essentially creating unfunded mandates.
-They have both a group governance and an individual fiduciary responsibility, and they go hand in hand.
+If all they do is establish plans, budgets, programs and policies —without taking on responsibility to assure finances are in place to see those governance decisions through to fruition – then they’re essentially creating unfunded mandates. , and they go hand in hand.
 There is a fundraising role for each person on your board.
 And they can fulfill this role without ever asking for a dime.

 An ambassador is someone who acts as a representative or promoter for your organization.
 Absolutely every single board member should accept this role!